Conformal field theory on the plane: Exercises

 \begin{exo}[Singular vectors at the level $N=4$] ~ Compute the singular vectors at the level $N=4$, and write the results in a table analogous to \eqref{lot}.
 In particular, show that the five coefficients of the singular vectors obey five linear equations, and that the determinant of the system is a polynomial of degree three in the conformal dimension $\Delta$.
 If $\Delta_{\langle 2,2 \rangle} = \Delta_{\langle 4, 1\rangle}$, do the corresponding singular vectors coincide? \end{exo}

-\begin{exo}[Singular vectors at higher levels] ~ For a null vector $|\chi\rangle$ at level $N$ with $p(N)$ coefficients, how many equations do the constraints $L_1|\chi\rangle = L_2|\chi\rangle = 0$ provide?
-Count the excess equations using the pentagonal number theorem, and explain their existence using eq. \eqref{llll}.

-Write a computer program for computing singular vectors at arbitrary levels, and check that at level $N$ the number of Verma modules which have a singular vector is the number of factorizations of $N$ into two positive integers.
-The program should preferably be written using free, open-source software. \end{exo}
+\begin{exo}[Singular vectors at higher levels] ~ Let $|\chi\rangle$ be a null vector in the $p(N)$-dimensional level-$N$ subspace of a Verma module. \begin{enumerate} \item How many equations do the constraints $L_1|\chi\rangle = L_2|\chi\rangle = 0$ provide?
+Count the excess equations using the pentagonal number theorem, and explain their existence using Eq. \eqref{llll}. \item Write a computer program for computing singular vectors at arbitrary levels, and check that the number of Verma modules that have a level $N$ singular vector coincides with the number of factorizations of $N$ into two positive integers. \end{enumerate} \end{exo}

-\begin{exo}[Singular vectors that are not of the type $|\chi_{\langle r,s \rangle}\rangle$] ~ Show that the existence of two singular vectors in the same Verma module implies the rationality of $b^2$.
-From now on we assume $b^2=-\frac{q}{p}$ where $p,q$ are strictly positive integers.
-Prove the identities
+\begin{exo}[Singular vectors that are not of the type $|\chi_{\langle r,s \rangle}\rangle$] ~ Let us consider the Virasoro algebra with the coupling constant $b^2=-\frac{q}{p}$ where $p,q$ are strictly positive, coprime integers. \begin{enumerate} \item Prove the identities